5G and satellite: Harnessing two technologies for a range of 5G business use cases

-One of the first use cases where we can implement the solution is in retail, for last mile delivery.
+One of the first 5G business use cases where we can implement the solution is in retail, for last mile delivery.
 Tracking deliveries is clearly nothing new, but being able to track high value assets effectively in rural locations isn’t always possible.
 Transporting whiskey from distillery to port, for example, carries a risk.
 By combining 5G and satellite, high value assets like these can be tracked effectively and securely.

-Staying on the theme of transport, we’re working on a proof of concept for this technology on the Caledonian Railway.
+Staying on the theme of transport, we’re working on a proof of concept for this 5G technology on the Caledonian Railway.
 It. aims to. demonstrate that trains can, at last, provide an uninterrupted, hotel-like infotainment service throughout your journey, and every carriage can be fitted with emergency phones that will work, regardless of location.

 That’s right.
 The idea is that satellite communications can play a crucial role in the extension of 5G networks so autonomous vehicles remain connected, even in remote and harder-to-reach areas.

-It’ll enable us to provide reliable coverage to the whole of the UK – not just in areas that are 5G enabled – which has the potential for fast tracking the deployment of autonomous transport in the UK, particularly for specialist requirements like last mile delivery.
+The two technologies, 5G and satellite, enable us to provide reliable coverage to the whole of the UK – not just in areas that are 5G enabled – which has the potential for fast tracking the deployment of autonomous transport in the UK, particularly for specialist requirements like last mile delivery.

 Are there any other benefits that 5G and satellite communications can bring to transportation and delivery?